Last week, I introduced the subject of personal prophetic mentoring.

 This highlights a weakness of distance mentoring, in which it is difficult to address personal character issues except by general teaching.
 See the post, Prophetic Mentoring On A Personal Basis

-I discuss the damage caused by receiving the wrong kind of mentoring and my journey towards repentance and wholeness in my book, ‘Prophetic People in a Changing Church.’
+I discuss the damage caused by receiving the wrong kind of mentoring and my journey toward repentance and wholeness in my book, ‘Prophetic People in a Changing Church.’
 For more information visit Enliven Blog’s e-Books page.

 © Helen Calder Enliven Blog – Prophetic Teaching